Joshfairhead/Obsidian/Omnicient/Regen Foundation/Org Chart v1.md

 	- Work with the General Circle to audit the existing team structure and co-develop department circles with review structures.
 	- Work with the General Circle to identify the team members to implement the plan and propose a timeline for the implementation.

-- Holding the general aim of the organisation
+- Holding the general aim of the organisation:
 	- Coordinating the flow of information and domain clarity
 	- Supporting governance implementation
 	- Supporting department sub-circles